Stress, Wellness, & Resiliency: A NENA Critical Issues Forum

 - Using NENA’s stress standard and critical-incident diffusing tool

-A limited number of sponsorship opportunities are also available.
+A limited number of corporate sponsorship opportunities are available.
+Your sponsorship of this event ensures visibility with public safety’s most dedicated and forward-thinking audience.
 Contact Anna Marie Batt for details.